 In the early to mid 1990's Pat Fish was exploring what was to be the vehicle for his compositions after the assumed retiring of the moniker "Jazz Butcher".

 The Black Eg sequencer-backed approach was made more accessible in Sumosonic and featured several vocalists and percussion in traditional pop arrangements.
 There were three Sumosonic releases, which were Pat Fish's final releases on Creation Records.

-In the early aughts, Pat inadvertently assembled a supergroup - Wilson - with ex-Sumosonic members and well known local musicians.
+In the early aughts, Pat inadvertently assembled a supergroup - Wilson - with ex-Sumosonic members and well known Northampton musicians.
 Wilson layered guitar-riffs and shouty-pop over solid sequencing and live percussion.
 Nearly 100 live shows were played, and a live DVD was self-released at the end of a decade-long run.

-Not all side projects produced published material, but demo material for each may be heard in the listening room.
+While not all side projects produced published material, demos from each may be heard in the listening room.